 “My work has been irreversibly influenced by studying under prominent contemporary Egyptian artists such Adam Henein and the late Sobhy Guirguis.”
 Maged Mekhail

 Born in 1982, Maged Mekhail lives and works in Cairo.

-Maged Mekhail transports us back in time and space from Ancient Egypt to Babylon, and from Mesopotamia to further East.
-Rulers, traders, warriors, men of sciences and prophets crossed roads, ports and oceans seeking larger empires, flourishing trade and the spread of religion.
-Thousands of years later, their great grand-children are crossing the roads again – this time heading West, seeking refuge and escaping civil wars and violence.
-Crossing is no longer the means to enlarge one’s home, but rather the prevalent means of survival – to escape from home.
-In Many Rivers to Cross, painter and sculptor Maged Mekhail choses to ignore the slow decline of our present and brings to light our past by exploring the traces left behind the convergence of national, racial and ethical lines that supposedly should bond us together.
+Maged Mekhail transports us back in time and space from Ancient Egypt to Babylon and Mesopotamia to further East.
+Rulers, traders, warriors, men of sciences, and prophets crossed roads, ports, and oceans seeking larger empires, flourishing trade, and spreading religion.
+Thousands of years later, their great-grandchildren are crossing the roads again – this time heading West, seeking refuge and escaping civil wars and violence.
+The crossing is no longer the means to enlarge one’s home but rather the prevalent means of survival – to escape from home.
+In Many Rivers to Cross, painter and sculptor Maged Mekhail chooses to ignore the slow decline of our present and brings to light our past by exploring the traces left behind the convergence of national, racial, and ethical lines that supposedly should bond us together.
 He embraces the endless possibilities of remembrance and provides a multi-dimensional representation of the Egyptian world.
 The many different chapters across a span of thousands of years appear as fragments absorbed into Mikhail’s works, calling on a transcendent power to provide some meaning to guide our fragile present.